serkhanzohrabov/serkhanzohrabov/README.md

 <p>Eyecode International University invites you to intensive programming training and career building in <b>Computer Science</b> 💻</p>

 <p>🌍 We have representatives from over <b>5 countries</b>.
-Start your journey to IT with us 🚀</p>
+Start your journey to IT with us</p>

 ## 🏆 Achievements